zencart/documentation/content/dev/code/Modules/shipping_modules.md

 When the `quote` function is called with a non-blank value in the `$method` input, the function returns an array containing the quote for *that specific method*.
 In this case, the quote can return an error indication if the specified shipping method is not available for the order.

 #### check
-This function, called from admin-level *Modules->Shipping* processing, returns a boolean value indicating whether (true) or not (false) the shipping-module is currently installed.
+This function, called from admin-level *Modules > Shipping* processing, returns a boolean value indicating whether (true) or not (false) the shipping-module is currently installed.
 ```php
 class myshipping extends base
 {